Xi Jinping: Politburo Standing Committee

 Xi's position as the apparent successor to become the paramount leader was threatened with the rapid rise of Bo Xilai, the party secretary of Chongqing at the time.
-Bo was expected to join the PSC at the 18th Party Congress, with most expecting that he would try to eventually maneuver himself into replacing Xi.
+Bo was expected to join the PSC after the 18th Party Congress, with most expecting that he would try to eventually maneuver himself into replacing Xi.
 Bo's policies in Chongqing inspired imitations throughout China and received praise from Xi himself during Xi's visit to Chongqing in 2010.
 Records of praises from Xi were later erased after he became paramount leader.
 Bo's downfall would come with the Wang Lijun incident, which opened the door for Xi to come to power without challengers.
+On 18 October 2010, at the fifth plenary session of the 17th Central Committee, Xi was elected to be a vice chairman of the CCP Central Military Commission, followed by his appointment as vice chairman of the state CMC on 28 October by the Standing Committee of the National People's Congress.

 Xi is considered one of the most successful members of the Princelings, a quasi-clique of politicians who are descendants of early Chinese Communist revolutionaries.
-Former prime minister of Singapore, Lee Kuan Yew, when asked about Xi, said he felt he was "a thoughtful man who has gone through many trials and tribulations".
+Former prime minister of Singapore, Lee Kuan Yew, when asked about Xi, said he felt he was "a thoughtful man who has gone through many trials and tribulations."
 Lee also commented: "I would put him in the Nelson Mandela class of persons.
 A person with enormous emotional stability who does not allow his personal misfortunes or sufferings affect his judgment.
-In other words, he is impressive".
-Former U.S. Treasury Secretary Henry Paulson described Xi as "the kind of guy who knows how to get things over the goal line".
-Australian prime minister Kevin Rudd said that Xi "has sufficient reformist, party and military background to be very much his own man".
+In other words, he is impressive."
+Former U.S. Treasury Secretary Henry Paulson described Xi as "the kind of guy who knows how to get things over the goal line."
+Australian prime minister Kevin Rudd said that Xi "has sufficient reformist, party and military background to be very much his own man."